 The Traverse Area District Library (TADL) was created in 1982 by joint resolution of the City of Traverse City and Grand Traverse County.
 In 1983, voters approved establishment of the District along with an operational millage to support library services throughout the District.
 In 1996, voters approved a 20-year operational millage of 1.1 mils along with a facilities bond not to exceed $8.5 million.
+In 2016, voters approved a 10-year renewal of the operational millage levy which is currently 0.9467 mils due to Headlee Rollbacks.
+In January 2017, the 1996 facilities bond was retired and in the bond mortgage was paid in full in May 2017.

 There are 7 members of the Traverse Area District Library (TADL) Board.
 All members are appointed to a four year term.
 Five members are appointed by the Grand Traverse County Commission, two board members are appointed by the Traverse City Commission.
 The Library Board sets policy for TADL including Woodmere, East Bay and Kingsley Branches and negotiates contracts for service with each Member Library.
 The Board also hires and evaluates the performance of the Library Director.TADL is a district library, which means we are a taxing authority.
 TADL receives funds from these areas: Grand Traverse County, Elmwood Township in Leelanau County and Almira and Inland Townships in Benzie County.